samay-app/samay/README.md

 # Self-hosting

-We're happy that you've decided to get your own Kukkee up and running!
+I'm happy that you've decided to get your own Kukkee up and running!

 ## Docker